 - Geographic distribution, in which we categorized states into one of the four U.S. Census Regions: West, Midwest, Northeast, and South (U.S. Census Bureau, undated). - Telehealth utilization rates among Medicaid patients were determined using two data snapshots from CMS, presenting data from the Transformed Medicaid Statistical Information System (T-MSIS) (Medicaid.gov, undated).
 Because telehealth utilization fluctuated throughout the PHE, we used data snapshots from two time points: January 1, 2020, through October 31, 2020, which includes data for the early PHE time period (CMS, 2020a), and March 1, 2020, through August 31, 2021, which runs from the early PHE time period well into the second year of the PHE (CMS, 2021b) (see Figure 3.1).
 The data snapshots presented telehealth utilization without numerical rates but rather in a map using five shades of color.
 Darker shades indicated higher rates of telehealth utilization, and lighter shades indicated lower rates.
-We categorized states with the lightest shading as low-utilization states, those with the second and middle lightest shading as medium-utilization states, and states with the two darkest shading as highutilization states.
-At both time periods, most states had medium rates of telehealth utilization.
+We categorized states with the lightest shading as low-utilization states, and states with the two darkest shading as high-utilization.
 To ensure a range of utilization for selection purposes, we documented utilization rates at both time points.
-If a state was classified as either high or low telehealth utilization at either point in time, for the purposes of selection, that is how we categorized them.
-Importantly, no states went from either extreme to the other (high to
+If a state was classified as either high or low low or vice versa) between the two points in time.
+We also note that the T-MSIS data on which these data snapshots are based are subject to data lags, incomplete data, and inconsistent use of telehealth codes, as previously described (U.S. Government Accountability Office, 2021a).